HannahSHeil/ImageProcessingandAnalysis/README.md

 # Image Processing and Analysis

-**Teaching Material and Resources for an Image Processing and Analysis Lecture**
+**Teaching Material and Resources for an Image Processing and Analysis Lecture** Hannah S. Heil, Lund University, November 2025
 ---

 ## 📚 Overview

 This repository contains teaching materials, exercises, and resources for an **Image Processing and Analysis** lecture.
-It is intended for students, instructors, and researchers who want to learn or teach practical image analysis techniques, including segmentation, tracking, quantification, and visualization.
+It is intended for students, instructors, and researchers who want to learn or teach practical image analysis techniques, including segmentation, tracking, and quantification.

 The repository includes:

-- **Lecture slides**
-- **Example images** for exercises
 - **Jupyter/Colab notebooks** with hands-on tutorials
 - **Supplementary resources** (datasets, references, and reading material)

 ---

-## 🚀 Getting Started
+## 🚀 Getting Started with the excercise

 ### 1. Open a Notebook in Google Colab